July 18

 Defensive coaches had now to change their tactics in response to this new offense.
 While they were used to a big front 7, they now had to account for these deeper passes.

-It is most noteworthy that the Air Coryell is why Nickel and Dime look defenses came to be.
+It is most noteworthy that the Air Coryell is why Nickel and Dime defenses came to be.
 This defensive innovation to adjust to an offense is now a mainstay on Sundays and almost every other level of football.

 Other Coaches Using The Air Coryell